r2barati/RM-Frameworks/Risk Assessment.md

 ---

-This comprehensive template covers the essential components of a risk assessment process.
+This template covers the essential components of a risk assessment process.